Activities for Module III Fur, Feathers, and Fins

 (US Geological Survey)

-The average American individual uses 100 to 176
+The average American individual uses 80 to 100

 gallons of water at home each day.

-The average African family uses about 5 gallons
+The average individual from Uganda or Ethiopia uses less than 5 gallons

 of water each day